Preferences

 As a result, the renderer basically calculates "more incorrectly" (in the sense of less physically correct) than it actually should.

-If you now cry out: "Oh dear, have I only ever produced sub-optimally for the last 10 years?", the answer is a decisive "yes and no".
-If the end result is pleasing to the eye, then that's all well and good.
+If you now cry out: "Oh dear, have I only ever produced sub-optimal results for the last 10 years?", you can only answer with a decisive "Yes and no".
+If what comes out in the end is pleasing to the eye, then that's all well and good.
 However, over time you get used to the peculiarities of a renderer and work around the problem, so to speak.
-Maybe put a fill light here, change the color there to get the desired result, which might not have been necessary when using an LWF.
+Maybe you put a fill light here, change the color there to achieve the desired result, which might not have been necessary when using an LWF.

-This is also the reason why old scenes do not automatically look better if you activate the LWF now.
-This is because they are designed to work well without LWF.
+This is also the reason why old scenes do not automatically look better if you activate the LWF now, because they are designed to work well without the LWF.

-If you use old, existing, optimized light configurations again and again, you should adapt them when you switch to LWF.
-However, if you are satisfied with the rendering results, there is of course no reason to only use the LWF.
+If you keep using old, existing, optimized lighting configurations, you should adapt them when you switch to LWF.
+However, if you are satisfied with the rendering results, there is of course no reason to use only LWF.

 Why are there actually gamma values?

 Monitors, for example, usually have a gamma value of 2.2.
-If you paint a texture in an image editing program of your choice, this image will be displayed with a gamma of 2.2 and also saved for this purpose.
+If you paint a texture in an image editing program of your choice, this image will be displayed and saved with a gamma of 2.2.
 The vast majority of images that you have created yourself or that you find on the Internet have a gamma of 2.2.

 Only with this gamma do images look good on an average monitor.
-This is due to the fact that images with a lower bit depth (8-bit and 16-bit) are stored in such a way that a brightness gradient is displayed that is satisfactory to the human eye.
+This is due to the fact that images with a lower bit depth (8-bit and 16-bit) are stored in such a way that a brightness gradient satisfactory to the human eye is displayed.
 The eye is able to recognize finer gradations in dark image areas than in bright ones.

-A gamma-corrected 8-bit image with gamma = 0.45 is displayed on a monitor (gamma = 2.2) with a gamma value suitable for the human eye.
-Eye linear brightness curve.
+A gamma-corrected 8-bit image with gamma = 0.45 is displayed on a monitor (gamma = 2.2) with a linear brightness gradient for the human eye.

-Renderers, on the other hand (including Cinema 4D), work internally with linear gamma gradients (i.e., gamma = 1; this is what the common algorithms want) and expect the same from the things they are fed with (textures, shaders, etc.).
+Renderers on the other hand (including CINEMA 4D) work internally with linear gamma gradients (i.e. gamma = 1; this is what the common algorithms want) and expect this from the things they are fed with (textures, shaders, etc.).
 However, this has not been the case until now.
-The renderer would like gamma = 1, but gets 2.2.
-It is logical that deviations from the physically correct result occur.
+The renderer would like to have gamma = 1, but gets 2.2.
+It is logical that this results in deviations from the physically correct result.

 As soon as the renderer has completed its work, it must reduce the color and brightness of the calculated image (unless it is saved in 32 bits - in which case the gamma adjustment is shifted to a subsequent processing step) and at the same time apply a gamma value (namely 2.2) so that the finished image can be displayed on the monitor in a meaningful way.